ncatlab/nlab-content/pages/8/1/9/0/918/content.md

 * Every [[surjection]] is a [[split epimorphism]].

-This axiom could be defined in every category with a terminal object, and could be contrasted with the axiom of choice for epimorphisms, as not every epimorphism is an surjection in a category with a terminal object, nor is every surjection an epimorphism.
+This axiom could be defined in every category with a terminal object, and could be contrasted with the axiom of choice for epimorphisms, as not every epimorphism is an surjection, nor is every surjection an epimorphism.

-+-- {: .query}
-Anonymous: Under what conditions are epimorphisms surjective?
-=--

 +-- {: .num_prop}
 ###### Proposition